• Europes biggest bike selection

 When can you test ride a used bike?

-Test rides are not always possible, depending on how you are buying a bike.
-If you are buying from a local seller, then it is generally expected that you will test ride.
-If you are buying from a shop locally, they often have test bikes that you can use.
+Test rides are not always possible, depending on how you buy a bike.
+You are expected to test ride if you buy from a local seller.
+If you buy from a shop locally, they often have test bikes you can use.

 If you are buying online, a test ride isn’t always possible.
-You have to have much more trust in a private seller or a company to ensure you are getting a bike that will work perfectly and fit you right.
+You must have much more trust in a private seller or a company to ensure you get a bike that will work perfectly and fit you right.

 🚴♀️